wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

  * Fixed the right float sidebar issue
  * Added new option for define the margin from TOP
  * Added the show/hide buttons
+ * On Mail buttons :by default set current page title as a mail subject-line and page link in mail-body